 View full details in the curriculum handbook

-The Independent Postgraduate Certificate in Education for Independent Schools and Academies has been developed in close consultation with the Headmasters’ and Headmistresses’ Conference (HMC).
+The Independent Postgraduate Certificate in Education for Independent Schools and Academies was developed in close consultation with the Headmasters’ and Headmistresses’ Conference (HMC).
 Since 2002 it has been offering teachers in the independent sector, who have not undergone a period of formal teacher training, the opportunity to participate in a structured programme of professional development.
 This course is for those teaching in Primary, Preparatory and Senior Schools, as well as all Academies.

 If you would prefer to qualify with QTS and you teach in a school in England, please look at either our Primary, Prep or Secondary PGCE with QTS courses.

-The course consists of an individualised programme of school-based training, combined with three three-day residentials where trainees will attend lectures, workshops, seminars and discussion groups led by experts in their field.
+The course consists of an individualised programme of school-based training, combined with three residentials where trainees will attend lectures, workshops, seminars and discussion groups led by experts in their field.
 The course encourages reflective practice, focusing on the subjects being taught, the craft of the classroom and the underpinning educational values of the teacher.

 Why do this course rather than the government-sponsored QTS course?

-The PGCE is a 37-week school-based course, during which time you will work under the guidance of a mentor and receive weekly tutorials to review progress and set targets.
+The Independent PGCE is a 37-week school-based course, during which time you will work under the guidance of a mentor and receive weekly tutorials to review progress and set targets.
 It is available in most subjects and to all age levels.

-You need to be available to attend residential courses on 25-27 October 2023, 21-22 February 2024 (provisional), 29-30 May 2024.
+You need to be available to attend residential courses; draft dates are: